 Control over protein activity demands control over the protein backbone structure, but the backbone has numerous degrees of freedom and design of new backbones in protein active sites has been a notoriously difficult problem.
 By combining information from naturally occurring structures and sequences with atomistic design calculations, we developed a new approach for backbone design in active sites.
 Initially, we implemented this strategy to design new antibodies, and therefore called the method AbDesign.
 Encouraged by the method's success in designing atomically accurate new antibodies with over 50 mutations from any naturally occurring antibody, we next applied this method to the design of high-efficiency new enzymes and a large network of interacting pairs of proteins that exhibited ultrahigh specificity binding.
 Thus, evolution-guided atomistic design provides exquisite control over protein structure, stability, and activity.

-The holy grail of our field is to enable the complete computational design of any arbitrarily chosen biomolecular activity.
+The holy grail of protein design methodology is to enable the complete computational design of any arbitrarily chosen biomolecular activity.
 To enable such template-free design of function, we still need to learn a lot more about how function is encoded in proteins.
-We are therefore developing a new approach to design not a handful of binders or enzymes as in all current protein design methods, but vast repertoires comprising millions of substantially different variants.
-We use high-throughput screening methods to isolate the functional designs and deep sequencing analysis to fully characterise their activity.
+We are therefore developing methods to design, not a handful of binders or enzymes as in all current protein design methods, but vast repertoires comprising millions of substantially different variants.
+We use high-throughput screening methods to isolate the functional designs and deep sequencing analysis to fully characterise these designs.
 Next, advanced machine-learning methods are trained to find molecular features that discriminate the best designs from the rest, and these features are then used to improve the design algorithms, leading to a continuous, unbiased and systematic approach to learn the rules for designing new biomolecular activities.
-We are applying this strategy to the design of new hydrolytic enzymes, single-domain camelid antibodies, and small-molecule binders, and a membrane transporter.
+We are applying this strategy to the design of new hydrolytic enzymes, single-domain camelid antibodies, small-molecule binders, and a membrane transporter.
 In the future, protein-design methods will be reliable enough to be used seamlessly in basic and applied research in protein engineering, synthetic biology, and biotherapeutic design.